Components -> Macro -> Protein

 Protein is essential for building and repairing tissues, including muscles, bones, skin, and hair.
 It also plays a crucial role in the production of enzymes, hormones, and other important chemicals in the body.
 Additionally, protein can help with feelings of fullness, which can be beneficial for weight management.

-Consuming excessive amounts of protein over a prolonged period of time can potentially lead to kidney damage, dehydration, and an increased risk of developing osteoporosis.
+Consuming excessive amounts of protein over a prolonged period of time might potentially lead to kidney damage, dehydration, and an increased risk of developing osteoporosis.
 It's important to maintain a balanced diet and not rely solely on protein for nutrient intake.

-Can Protein be harmful?
+Can protein be harmful?

 Consuming too much protein can potentially be harmful to certain individuals, particularly those with pre-existing kidney issues.
 Excessive protein intake may also lead to dehydration and nutrient deficiencies.
 It's important to consume protein within recommended dietary guidelines to avoid any potential negative effects.

-What if your Protein is low?
+What if your protein is low?

-How do vegans get their Protein intake?
+How do vegans get their protein intake?

 Protein Daily Requirement Calculator